 Every New Year brings a fresh start.
-We can wipe the slate clean, set new goals, and focus on new tasks.
-So what are your business New Years’ resolutions?
+We can clean the slate, set new goals, and focus on new tasks.
+So what are your business New Year’s resolutions?

 The truth is that most companies pay far too little attention to the quality of their customer data.
 Errors in their data only become a priority when it actively impacts them in some major way, with all of the little ways that depleted data quality chips away at your profitability over time being swept under the rug.

 The thing is, if you collect even a small amount of customer data, it’s nearly always worth your time to improve data quality, even if by hand.
 Using powerful tools like Insycle — which can cut your data management time investment to about 10% of what it would be if you used Excel — only deepens its impact.

-In this article, we’ll outline all of the steps that companies need to take to put together a customer data management plan for 2020 and take control of their data.
+In this article, we’ll outline all the steps companies need to take to create a customer data management plan and take control of their data.

 1. Prepare to Document Everything

 This point can’t be understated.
 You have to document everything when putting together a customer data management strategy.
 To improve data management, documentation is the only thing that can take you to the next level.

 Problems beget problems when it comes to data.
 If you dive into a data audit, you’ll find many errors within your database.
 It’s just a natural part of data collection.
-If you don’t document the types of data issues that you see, they’ll quickly be forgotten after more arise.
+If you don’t document the types of data issues you see, they’ll quickly be forgotten after more arise.

 When you notice amiss something in your data, write it down.
 Document it.
 In doing so, you’ll give yourself a leg up later down the line when it comes time to fix issues and optimize data collection strategies to improve quality.